Supermagnum/piezo-balanced/README.md

 You will need two piezoelectric disks for that, mounted in a metal box.
 The piezoelectric disks should be electrically insulated from the metal box.

+Mechanics may even use it to discover trouble with bearings or other mechanisms not easily opened, but it will need a dedicated +48 volts phantom power supply with headphone jack for that specific usage.

 Should also work nice with hydrophones.
 PZT-5H tubes is best for that.